SmithEcophysLab/ttucc_research_meetings/notes/ttucc_outreach_meeting_notes_2024.03.07.md

 # climate center outreach meeting notes
 ## march 7, 2024

+- attendees
+	- Yimin Lu
+	- Nick Smith
+	- Eve Gray
+	- Ting Lin
+	- Bryan Giemza
+	- Steffi Borst
+	- Christine Vanginault
+	- Cristina Bradatan

 - science by the glass
 	- livestreaming these
 		- facebook live (for livestreaming)
 	- broaden the coverage of this
 	- get these on the website
 	- rebrand to show it's more family friendly